OpenTechFund/bypass-otf_proxy/README.md

 - Assets (css, video etc.) not completely proxied properly, leading to bad formatting or missing content
 - Other proxy difficulties that are hard to diagnose (for example, some  websites proxy fine with one service but not another.)

+## Ongoing reporting

+To do ongoing reporting on domain and alternative status, set up a cron job with the following format:

+`30 08 * * * cd /path/to/bypass-otf_proxy/bcapp/flaskapp/; ~/path/to/venv/bin/python automation.py --testing --mode=daemon`

+This would run a test of all domains and alternatives each day at 8:30am.

+To send a daily report by email (email setup in auto.cfg) use this:

+`01 04 * * * cd /path/to/bypass-otf_proxy/bcapp/flaskapp/; ~/path/to/venv/bin/python automation.py --generate_report --mode=daemon`
 ## To Use IPFS (Plus YouTube Dowloader)

 ### Install IPFS